The path to starting a business is full of milestones.

 What is ecommerce accounting?

 Ecommerce accounting is the practice of recording, organizing, and managing all of the financial data and transactions relevant to the operation of an ecommerce company.
-Think of it as a subset of business accounting that is specifically set up to handle the unique needs of an ecommerce provider.
+Think of it as a subset of small business accounting that is specifically set up to handle the unique needs of an ecommerce provider.

 At its most fundamental, accounting is the practice of tracking and recording transactions and categorizing each one as either income or expense.
 Pretty simple, right?